Lusitania Exhibition

 On May 7th 1915 the Cunard liner Lusitania was en route from New York to Liverpool, having maintained her Atlantic passage service despite the outbreak of war.

 The liner, with 1,959 people on board, was about 16 Kms (10 miles) off the Old Head of Kinsale and travelling at 18 knots when she was struck by a torpedo from a German submarine U20.
 Once damaged, the Lusitania quickly listed to one side, making it difficult to launch lifeboats.
-A few days earlier the German government had taken advertisements in the American newspapers: view notice below:
+A few days earlier the German government had taken advertisements in the American newspapers.

 The Lusitania sank in just 91m (300 ft) of water.
 A flotilla of rescue boats were launched and 761 people were saved.
 The majority of the 1,198 passengers who lost their lives were never recovered.